 To gather and present evidence needed to address two research questions:

-1. an aetiological relation between selenium exposure and cancer risk in humans? and
+1. What is the aetiological relationship between selenium exposure and cancer risk in humans?

-2. the efficacy of selenium supplementation for cancer prevention in humans?
+2. Describe the efficacy of selenium supplementation for cancer prevention in humans.